kopi9999/mz80emu/doc/src/config.md

-# loadConfig.cpp
+# config.cpp

-`loadConfig.cpp` file is responsible for loading and validating data from `config.txt` file.
+`config.cpp` file is responsible for loading and validating data from `config.txt` file.
 This data can then be used in program, for example to initialization.

 ## Overview